palermomarco/move-to-subsite/readme.txt

 Tested up to: 3.4RC
 Stable tag: 0.2

-Move posts in a category and/or a page hierarchy to a new subsite, with seamless redirects.
+Wordpress multisite plugin to move posts in a category and/or a page hierarchy to a new subsite, with seamless redirects.
-It copy also post attachments (database copy).
+It copy also post attachments.

 == Description ==